+Based on this stipulation and the record as described above, and without any further notice of proceedings, the Board may immediately enter an order providing as follows:

+Respondent, XYZ Union, its officers, agents and representatives, shall:

+1. Cease and desist

+from: [8(b)(1)(A)]

-Based on this stipulation and the record as described above, and without any further notice of proceedings, the Board may immediately enter an order providing as follows: Respondent, XYZ Union, its officers, agents and representatives, shall: 1.
-Cease and desist from: [8(b)(1)(A)] (a) Restraining or coercing employees of ABC Company [or any other employer] in the exercise of the rights guaranteed in Section 7 of the National Labor Relations Act, as amended, by [8(b)(1)(B)] (b) Restraining or coercing ABC Company [or any other employer] in the selection of its representatives for the purposes of collective bargaining or the adjustment of grievances, by [8(b)(2)] (c) Causing or attempting to cause ABC Company [or any other employer] to discriminate against any employees in regard to their hire or tenure of employment, or any term or condition of employment, in violation of Section 8(a)(3) of the Act, as amended, by [8(b)(2) or (3)] (d) Giving effect to paragraph(s) of its contract with ABC Company.
+(a) Restraining or coercing employees of ABC Company [or any other employer] in the exercise of the rights guaranteed in Section 7 of the National Labor Relations Act, as amended, by.

+[8(b)(1)(B)]

 [8(b)(3)]

+(b) Restraining or coercing ABC Company [or any of its representatives for the purposes of collective bar grievances, by [8(b)(2)] (c) Causing or attempting to cause ABC Comp discriminate against any employees in regard to their his any term or condition of employment, in violation of amended, by re or tenure of employment, or [8(b)(2) or (3)] (d) Giving effect to paragraph(s)ABC Company. of its contract with